vidstack/player/apps/vidstack-io/src/routes/docs/player/components/ui/buffering-indicator/_Docs.md

 ## Styling

-In the following example, we put together a convetional buffering spinner, and position it at the center of the player:
+In the following example, we put together a conventional buffering spinner, and position it at the center of the player:

 <slot name="styling" />